 The waitress wrote down his order.
 "That's a lot of food, sure you want all that?"

-"Well, I haven't really eaten anything for two days...
+"Well, I haven't really eaten anything in two days...
 I need to fill up."

 "I understand, sir.
 Then, I'll be out with your sandwich and drink in just a moment."